58.5% of Google searches now end without a single click.

 Sponsored ads now blend into organic listings in ways designed to be hard to distinguish.
 AI Overviews synthesize answers from multiple sources and present them directly in the results — Ahrefs research from February 2026 found that AI Overviews suppress organic click-through rates by 58% on affected queries.
 Seer Interactive found that organic CTR for AIO-prone queries dropped 61% compared to queries without AI Overviews.

-Zero-click results are the norm, not the exception.
-According to SparkToro and Datos, 58.5% of searches end without anyone visiting a website.
-People find their answer in the results and move on.
+Zero-click searches — where users find their answer without visiting any website — are the norm, not the exception.
+According to SparkToro and Datos, 58.5% of searches end this way.

 Notice how cleverly Google has now “hidden” the sponsored results in plain sight!